 By Shao Xinning

 Sherie Tan is a doctor at Geylang Polyclinic.
-She obtained her medical training overseas, and shared with us on her transition into the local healthcare scene and her experiences thus far.
+She obtained her medical training overseas, and shares with us on her transition into the local healthcare scene and her experiences thus far.

 I work in a polyclinic, so it’s a primary care setting.
 I work from 8am – 5pm on Mondays till Fridays, and I work half-days on Saturdays (8am – 12.30pm or 1pm).
 So we basically go in and run individual clinics, and see the patients that come.